Restless Chipotle

 • Add to the flour mixture and stir with a fork until dough forms a ball.
 Dough will be sticky.

-• Place the dough onto a silpat lined baking sheet and pat into a disk about 1-inch thick.
+• Place the dough onto a silpat lined baking sheet and gently pat into a disk about 1-inch thick.
+No need to roll!

 • Sprinkle top with sugar and let the cranberry scones stand twenty minutes at room temperature.
 This helps the gluten relax.